ByteInternet/hypernode-vagrant/Documentation/archlinux_setup.md

 pacman -S rsync dnsmasq git lxc vagrant --needed --noconfirm
 ```

-You will also need to install [redir](https://linux.die.net/man/1/redir).
-Alternatively you could disable [port forwarding](https://www.vagrantup.com/docs/networking/forwarded_ports.html) by adding `default_ports: false` to your `local.yml`.

 ### Create the configuration file for the LXC's NAT bridge

 For more information about this and the following step see the host network configuration setting section of [this article about Linux Containers](https://wiki.archlinux.org/index.php/Linux_Containers) on the ArchWiki.